TedIsDed/my-first-project-as-html/README.md

-# my-first-project-as-html
+# my first git project
-idk just use this
+hello so this website is currently not finished so dont expect much of it